-Falafel is one of my favourite Middle Eastern foods and although I indulge in the real thing from time to time, I’ve always wanted to make a paleo friendly version without the legumes.
-To all falafel patriots out there…I know it’s not really a falafel.
+Falafels are one of my favourite Middle Eastern foods, and although I enjoy the real thing from time to time, I’ve always wanted to make a more paleo friendly version without the legumes.
+To all falafel purists out there…I know this is not a real falafel.
 I could call these ‘cauliflower, tahini and cashew patties’…but where is the fun in that?

-- Just a bit over 1/2 cup cashews, soaked in warm water for 1 hour (at least 20 mins)
+- 1/2 cup cashews, soaked in warm water for 1 hour (at least 20 mins)

 - 2 large cauliflower florets or 4-5 smaller ones (see picture)